NiffyArikemi22/Lita-Capstone-Project-2--Customer-Segmentation-for-a-Subscription-Service/README.md

   - This will give insight into which subscription types generate the most revenue per customer.

 #### 8. *Top 10 Customers by Revenue*
-- *Table or Matrix Visualization*:
+- *Table*:
   - *Columns*: CustomerID, CustomerName, TotalRevenue
   - This shows the top 10 customers contributing the most revenue.
 Use sorting to display top revenue-generating customers.

 ### Step 4: *Interactive Slicers*
-Add slicers to make the dashboard interactive and allow users to filter the data:
+I added slicers to make the dashboard interactive and allow to filter the data:

 1. *Slicer for Region*: Add a slicer to filter by region.
    - *Field*: Region